 LCA has secured the professional food service management services of Premier Kitchen Inc. Premier Kitchen Inc. is committed to providing LCA with an exciting and nutritionally-balanced school lunch program.
 Premier Kitchen menus are created on a monthly basis that meet or exceed the requirements of the National School Lunch Program.
 In the past few years they have been working diligently to reduce or eliminate the amount of fat or trans fat from their menus.
 They also work closely with the Minnesota Department of Education to ensure our children are receiving a healthy, nutritious meal that they will enjoy.
 Lunches should be pre-ordered for the following month under the Quicklinks tab on the school website.
 A student's lunch can be cancelled by going to the website by 8:00 am on the morning the student will be absent and cancelling the meal for that day.
-The meal price is \$3.35 for PreK-4th grade students and \$3.85 for 5th-12th grade students, which includes a choice of entrée and salad.
-Milk is sold separately for \$.40 each or \$4.00 for a milk card (includes 10 milks/juices).
-PreK-4th grade students may purchase a milk/juice card from their teacher, and milk cards are also available for purchase in the lunchroom.
+The meal price is \$3.50 for PreK-4th grade students and \$4.00 for 5th-12th grade students, which includes a choice of entrée, fruit, vegetable, and salad.
+Milk/juice is sold online a-la-carte for \$.50 each.